OPEN CALL

 CALL FOR SUBMISSIONS

-We invite artists, curators, researchers, and national and international collectives whose work aligns with the theme of Art and Territory.
+We invite national and international artists, curators, researchers, and collectives whose work engages with the theme of Art and Territory.

-Applicants must submit a project or work proposal to be developed during the residency, taking into account the historical, geographical, social, environmental, and/or cultural context.
+Applicants must submit a project or line of work to develop during the residency that considers the historical, geographical, social, environmental, and/or cultural context.

-Residencia Epecuén offers an open program designed to work with ephemeral art, site-specific projects, interventions, performance, sound art, photography, video, research projects, sculpture, ceramics, drawing, painting, writing, dance, experimental theater, and other mediums related to the field of contemporary art.
+Residencia Epecuén offers an open program to work in ephemeral art, site-specific works, interventions, performance, sound art, photography, video, research projects, sculpture, ceramics, drawing, painting, writing, dance, experimental theater, and other media related to the field of contemporary art.

-The proposed works and projects to be developed on-site must preserve the historical locations and under no circumstances may damage or alter the cultural or natural heritage of these sites.
+Proposed works and projects to be developed on-site must preserve historical locations and must not damage or alter the cultural or natural heritage of these sites.

-This call is for participation in the residency that will take place from May 13 to May 26, 2025.
-Additionally, we are accepting applications for future editions (November 2025).
+This call is for participation in the residency taking place from November 10 to 23, 2025.
+We also welcome applications for future editions.

-To apply, you must be over 18 years old and have research and/or artistic production interests aligned with the territory of Residencia Epecuén.
+Applicants must be over 18 years old and have research and/or artistic production interests aligned with Residencia Epecuén’s territory.

 PROGRAM DESCRIPTION

-Participants are invited to work on their personal projects and follow a specific schedule for fieldwork, guided by the curatorial and production team of Ambos Mundos: Eduardo M. Saubidet, María Villanueva, and María Bressanello.
+Participants are invited to work on their personal projects and follow a specific schedule for fieldwork, guided by the coordination, curatorial, and production team of Ambos Mundos: Eduardo M. Saubidet, María Villanueva, and María Bressanello.

 CURATORIAL SUPPORT

-The Residencia Epecuén team will provide support and follow-up for each participant in the development of their projects, collaborating in their execution and their connection with the Carhué community.
+The Residencia Epecuén team will provide ongoing support to each participant, assisting with the development and execution of their projects and their engagement with the Carhué community.

-There will be exchange and reflection sessions between resident artists and the residency coordination team called «STATE OF THE ISSUE» to enrich critical thinking and encourage artistic production.
-During these sessions, portfolio presentations and debates for the development of the works will take place.
+There will be exchange and reflection sessions between the resident artists and the coordination team called «STATE OF THE QUESTION,» aimed at enriching critical thinking and fostering artistic production.
+During these sessions, participants will present portfolios and engage in discussions to further their works.

 SITE-SPECIFIC ACTIVATIONS

-During the residency, site-specific exercises are proposed for residents to interact with the territory.
+Throughout the residency, various situated exercises will be proposed to encourage residents to interact with the territory.

 GUIDED TOURS

-Guided tours will be conducted to cultural and historical sites of interest, such as the ruins of Epecuén, the White Forest, the Historical Museum, the Model Slaughterhouse by Architect Francisco Salamone, and the Carhué Cemetery.
-These visits aim to contextualize the work of the artists in the historical, cultural, and natural environment of the region.
+Guided tours will be conducted to culturally and historically significant locations, such as the Epecuén ruins, the White Forest, the Historical Museum, Francisco Salamone’s model slaughterhouse, and the Carhué Cemetery.
+These visits aim to contextualize the artists’ work within the historical, cultural, and natural surroundings of the region.

-An exhibition of the creative processes will be held, open to the community and visitors, at the shores of the Lagoon and/or at the Casa de la Cultura in Adolfo Alsina.
-The aim is to exchange creative processes and provide a framework for the work developed during the residency.
+A process-based exhibition open to the entire community and visitors will be held on the shores of the lagoon and/or at the Adolfo Alsina House of Culture, with the aim of sharing creative processes and showcasing the work produced during the residency.

 ACCOMMODATION